ALRW/dayAsADev/courseSections/section10.md

 > Have a think about the many tasks that you do repetitively day in day out - could any of these be automated?
 If so how?
 If you can answer those questions maybe there's a startup in the making!

-If you would like to know more about DRY and other key principles that guide software development then have a read of this article on the aptly named [Giant Robots Smashing into Other Giant Robots Blog](https://robots.thoughtbot.com/back-to-basics-solid).
+If you would like to know more about DRY and other key principles that guide software development then have a read of this article on the aptly named [Giant Robots Smashing into Other Giant Robots Blog :link:](https://robots.thoughtbot.com/back-to-basics-solid).

 Creating our own CSS
 --------------------